osmandapp/web/main/docs/user/start-with/download-maps.md

 <Translate ios="true" ids="ios_button_seq"/> <Translate ios="true" ids="menu,res_mapsres"/>

 This screen has certain features:
-- Refresh button - check available map updates on the OsmAnd servers.
+- Refresh button - checks for available map updates on OsmAnd servers.
 - Search button - search the region by names or large cities inside it.
 - Map counter (Free version) - display how many [Free map downloads](../purchases/android.md#free-and-paid-features) left.
 - Device memory - show available memory to be used on the device.